itsdfish/DifferentialEvolutionMCMC.jl/docs/src/binomial.md

 ```

 ## Estimate Parameter
-The code block below runs the sampler for $2000$ trials with each group of particles running on a separate thread.
+The code block below runs the sampler for $2000$ iterations with each group of particles running on a separate thread.
 The progress bar is also set to display.
 ```@example binomial_setup
 n_iter = 2000
 chains = sample(model, de, MCMCThreads(), n_iter, progress=true)